iRon7/Join-Object/README.md

 The  `-On` (alias `Using`) parameter defines the condition that specify how to join tables and which rows to include in the (inner) result set.
 The  `-On` parameter supports the following formats:

  - `String -Equals <String>`
-If the `-On` value is a `String` and the `-Equals <String>` parameters is supplied, the property in the left column defined by the `-On` value requires to be equal to the property in the right column defined by the `-equal` value to be included in the (inner) result set.
+If the `-On` value is a `String` and the `-Equals <String>` parameters is supplied, the property in the left column defined by the `-On` value requires to be equal to the property in the right column defined by the `-equals` value to be included in the (inner) result set.

  - `String` or `Array`
 If the value is a `String` or `Array` the `-On` parameter is similar to the SQL `using` clause.
 This means that all the listed properties require to be equal (at the left and right side) to be included in the (inner) result set.
 The listed properties will output a single value by default (see also `-Expressions`).